Boundaries after a breakup – what they sound like and why you need them

 Delete, block, repeat

 If the above is especially a greater struggle for you, then it is critical to set a boundary for yourself that is more set in stone.
 This requires removing yourself or aspects of them entirely from your everyday life or social life.
-This may be as simple as deleting their number to the complexity of disconnecting from mutual friends you made.
+This may be as simple as deleting their number or going as far as disconnecting from mutual friends.

-But by doing so, you will feel less tempted to reach out or respond by deleting and/or (when/if necessary) blocking their number.
-Deleting and blocking their socials will also prevent you from re-stimulating residual, emotional ties to the relationship, and it will help you avoid certain triggers (i.e., seeing your ex post that picture of them with their new date soon after the breakup).
-Everyone has had the experience of feeling like they’ve taken 10 steps forward, only to “peek” at their ex’s socials (or get no response to that text) and that sets them 15 steps back.
-Some will say, in time, it gets less and less.
+By doing so, you will feel less tempted to reach out or respond by deleting and/or (when/if necessary) blocking their number.
+Deleting and blocking their socials will also prevent you from re-stimulating residual, emotional ties to the relationship and it will help you avoid certain triggers (i.e., seeing your ex post that picture of them seemingly having a blast with the boys, taking on new adventures or on a date).

 What this boundary sounds like

-Maybe you need to deactivate your own socials (or get rid of it altogether) in order to avoid those icky bitter feelings when you see happy couples share their big milestones, or that they’re simply ‘happy’ when you’re notthat’s OKAY.
+Maybe you need to temporarily deactivate your own socials (or get rid of them altogether) in order to avoid icky feelings that pop up when happy couples share their big milestones, or that they’re simply ‘happy’ in a time you’re not.
+This is OKAY.

-More importantly, you’re likely feeling the pressure of boiled over emotions (you’re struggling to keep the lid on tight), and it could bring about even more guilt or shame when you find it impossible to be supportive or connected to those around you when it’s already difficult to do that for yourself – that’s OKAY, too.
+More importantly, you’re likely feeling the pressure of spilled over emotions (you’re struggling to keep the lid on, let alone tight), and this can bring about more shame and guilt in times you find it impossible to be supportive, emotionally present or connected to those around you.
+That’s OKAY, too.

 What this boundary sounds like

-• To coworkers, “My absence is nothing personal; please respect my need for some personal time to focus on my healing.
+• To coworkers, “My absence is nothing personal; please respect my need for some personal time in leu of my recent breakup.

-• To myself, “Seeing other couples posting on social media is triggering for me, so I need to deactivate for a while in order to process the emotions I’m going through.
+• *To yourself,Seeing other couples posting on social media is triggering for me, so I need to deactivate for a while in order to process the emotions I’m going through.

-• To family/friends, “Our relationship is important to me, but right now I dont have the capacity to be supportive at the moment.
+• To family, “Our relationship is important to me, but I require some much needed solitude at the moment.

-Sometimes, in the end, you just CAN’T be or stay friends
+Sometimes, in the end, you just CAN’T be friends

-The reality is…sometimes you don’t get to choose whether or not you stay friends, nor is it ALWAYS beneficial to be friends for your own well-being.
-There may come a point where boundaries of self-love trumps your surface-level desire to hold onto a connection that no longer serves you.
+The reality is…sometimes you don’t get to choose whether or not you stay connected after a breakup, nor is it ALWAYS beneficial to be friends.
+There may come a point when boundaries trump your desire to hold onto a connection that no longer serves you (or them).

 What this boundary sounds like

-• To myself, “Since it is clear that they do not have interest in remaining civil/friends, I need to respect their choice in doing what is best for them and I owe it to myself to focus on moving forward.
+• *To yourself,Since it is clear that they do not have interest in remaining civil/friends, I need to respect their choice in doing what is best for them and I owe it to myself to doing the same and focus on moving forward.

 • To your EX, “I care about your well-being and wish only the best for you in life, but it’s not in my best interest that we remain friends.